Morph Animation Process: from scripting to sound design

 We can deliver the video in any standard format and are happy to advise.

-In general we suggest 8 weeks is a good timeframe to complete a standard explainer animation.
+In general we suggest 10-12 weeks is a good timeframe to complete a standard explainer animation.
 This allows a decent amount of time to review the work and collect feedback from different members of the team.
-We can work much faster and each of the Covid animations that we produced for the Recovery Trial were completed in under two weeks.
+We can work much faster and each of the Covid animations that we made for the Recovery Trial were produced very quickly.

 It is often the process upto the actual animation build that takes the longest as this is when lots of decisions need to be taken.
 From that point we can generally just get on with it.